 A key piece of our retail growth strategy is tied to making the product more available and approachable.
 To accomplish this we completed a strategic redesign of our packaging with retail conversion at the forefront of design considerations.
 We collaborated with both consumers and retailers as we sought to optimize the packaging for retail conversion.
 We received a positive response from many retail partners on the new designs, garnering additional distribution in the process.
-We began manufacturing select items in the new packaging throughout the second quarter of 2023 and towards the end of the second quarter, our new packaging began to ship to select retailers.
-Over the last two months, we have seen significant year-over-year gains in our retail distribution footprint, in-store dollar velocity, and price-mix ultimately leading to increased retail sales and market share.
+We began manufacturing select items in the new packaging during the second quarter of 2023 and towards the end of the second quarter, our new packaging began to ship to select retailers.
+Over the last five months, we have seen year-over-year gains in our retail distribution footprint, and price-mix ultimately leading to increased retail sales and market share within measured distribution channels.

-We are encouraged by the initial consumer and retailer response to our updated packaging and are excited to track what we believe will be attractive retail velocities across our portfolio as the new packaging continues to roll out over the balance of the year.
+We are encouraged by the initial consumer and retailer response to our updated packaging and are excited to track what we believe will be attractive retail velocities across our portfolio as the new packaging continues to roll out over the foreseeable future.